REDcard Benefits Review: Credit Card vs Debit Card

 I usually don’t write credit card reviews because their high interest rate tend to contribute to debt instead of getting you out of debt.
 But since I am all about saving money, the Target REDcard is an exception.
 Why? because of its benefits!
 Most credit cards have benefits, but just because a credit card offers benefits, it doesn’t mean it is worth having.
 The Target credit card is different however.

-New Target offer: Get a coupon for $40 off a future qualifying purchase over $40 when you’re approved for a Target debit or credit card through July 27
+Note: Target is currently running a special where you can get a coupon for $40 off $100 purchase when you’re approved for a Target debit or credit card through September 14

 How does Target REDcard Work